In large meeting rooms, delegates are encouraged:

 .
 Note that cards labeled 802.11bgn do not support 5.2 GHz.

 When connected to the ITU network, you remain responsible for the security of your devices.
+Please take your own measures to protect your data.

 The use of non-ITU wireless access points at ITU is prohibited.

-If your connected device is intentionally or unintentionally spreading malware, taking up too much bandwidth, becoming a DHCP server, trying to become a fake access point or ad-hoc wireless peer, etc., the IT staff has the right to take your machine off the network until offending device has been purged of all malware.
+If your connected device is intentionally or unintentionally spreading malware, taking up too much bandwidth, becoming a DHCP server, trying to become a fake access point or ad-hoc wireless peer, etc., the IT staff has the right to take your machine off the network until the offending device has been purged of all malware.